SyntaxSawdust/SyntaxSawdust/README.md

 ## Open source

-I am early in my open source journey, so this list is currently small: projects where a contribution actually merged upstream.
+I am early in my open source journey, so this list is currently small.
+These are projects where a contribution actually merged upstream.
 It should grow quickly.

 <!-- profile-contributions:start -->